sflanoue/cloud-certification/GCP/Networking/Cloud Load Balancing.md

   * Automated server monitoring and restarts.
   * If health check sees a failed service, re-create the instance.
 * Balances instances across three zones in a region.

+## Network Endpoint Groups

+* Works with HTTP(S), TCP Proxy & SSL Proxy Load Balancers
+* NEGs are zonal resources
+* Provide a more granular distribution of traffic across applications or containers running within VM instances
+* Every endpoint IP address must be in the same subnet as the NEG
+* Only (RFC 1918) IPs can be added to a NEG

 ### Regional Managed Instance Groups Best Practices